panzi/ripcheck/README.md

 ### Options

 	-h, --help                    print this help message
 	-v, --version                 print version information
 	-V, --visualize[=PARAMS]      print wave forms around found problems to PNG images PARAMS is a comma separated list of key-value pairs that define the size and color of the generated images.

 	                              samp-width=PIXELS      width of a sample (default: 20) samp-height=PIXELS     height of a samle above the zero line (default: 50)
 	                              bg-color=COLOR         background color (default: #FFFFFF)
 	                              wave-color=COLOR       color of the wave form (default: #2084FF) zero-color=COLOR       color of the zero line (default: #7F7F7F) error-color=COLOR      color of the error sample (default: #FF2020) error-bg-color=COLOR   background color of the error sample (default: #FFC440)

 	                              COLOR may be a HTML like hexadecimal color string (e.g. #FFFFFF) or one of the 16 defined HTML color names (e.g. white).

+	    --image-filename=PATTERN  use PATTERN for the names of the generated image files Patterns can reference certain variables using {VARNAME}.
+	                              In order to put a { or }} in the resulting filename write {{ or }}.

+	                              errorname           'pop', 'drop' or 'dupes'
+	                              filename            name of the WAV file without path basename            name of the WAV file without path or extension filepath            path of the WAV file
+	                              dirname             path of the directory of the WAV file channel             channel in which the error happened first_error_sample  first sample in this error
+	                              last_error_sample   last sample in this error
+	                              error_samples       number of samples in this error first_window_sample first sample in current window
+	                              last_window_sample  last sample in current window
+	                              window_size         number of samples in window

+	                              If the error happened at the very beginning of the WAV file then window_size might be bigger than what last_window_sample and first_window_sample imply.

 	-t, --max-time=TIME           stop analyzing at TIME
 	-b, --max-bad-areas=COUNT     stop analyzing after COUNT problems found -i, --intro-length=TIME       start analyzing at TIME (default: 5 sec) -o, --outro-length=TIME       stop analyzing at TIME before end (default: 5 sec) -p, --pop-limit=VOLUME        set the minimum volume of a pop to VOLUME (default: 33.333 %) -d, --drop-limit=VOLUME       set the minimum volume of samples around a drop to VOLUME (default: 66.666 %)
-    -s, --pop-drop-dist=TIME    ignore drops before TIME after a pop (default: 8 sampels) -u, --dupe-limit=VOLUME     ignore dupes more silent than VOLUME (default: 0.033 %) -m, --min-dupes=COUNT       set the minimum repetiton of the same sample that is recognized as a dupe to COUNT (default: 400) -w, --window-size=COUNT     print COUNT samples when a problem is found (minimum: 7) Even if COUNT is bigger ripcheck does not use more than 7 samples at a time for detecting problems. (default: 7)
+	    --pop-drop-dist=TIME      ignore drops before TIME after a pop (default: 8 sampels) -u, --dupe-limit=VOLUME       ignore dupes more silent than VOLUME (default: 0.033 %) --min-dupes=COUNT         set the minimum repetiton of the same sample that is recognized as a dupe to COUNT (default: 400) --dupe-dist=TIME          ignore dupes that follow closer than TIME to another dupe (default: 1 sample)
+	-w, --window-size=COUNT       print COUNT samples when a problem is found (minimum: 7) Even if COUNT is bigger ripcheck does not use more than 7 samples at a time for detecting problems. (default: 7)

 ### Units